NickMRamirez/elklogging-cookbook/README.md

 =======
 Recipes that you can use are:

- * default - installs everything
+ * default - installs logstash, elasticsearch and kibana
  * logstash - installs logstash as a service
  * elasticsearch - installs elasticsearch as a service
  * kibana - installs kibana as a service
+ * marvel - installs marvel

 Attributes
 ==========